srid/purescript-book-sources/chapter8.md

 ## Project Setup

-The source code for this project builds on the source for the previous chapter, and as such, uses the Grunt build script to include its source files.
+The source code for this project builds on the source for the previous chapter.
+The modules from the previous project are included in the `src` directory for this project.

 The code is broken into three modules: